johnmays/noaa-precipitation/README.rst

 But if you consider any size urban area (towns, cities, etc.), the list is completely different:

-.. list-table:: Rainiest Towns by Days of Rainfall
+.. list-table:: Rainiest Towns & Cities by Days of Rainfall
    :widths: 35 60
    :header-rows: 1